UW-PSI/SalishSeaModel-analysis/rachael_worklog_ssmc.md

 Last:

-# Feb 6, 2023
-Next:
-- Quantify nutrient loading for `3j`, `3l`, and `4k`
-- Figure out how to calculate total nitrogen loading for 3j and 3l for Regression plot
-- [in process] Re-create whidbey graphics/tables with the two new runs included (hold-off on regional zoom/concentration movies until Stefano updates shapefile)
-- Housekeeping: commit/push new changes to Git (WAY overdue!)
-- Find cause of Table 1 total loading discrepency
-- Create method for 3k and 4b (then run and analyze)

-Last:
-- Evaluate nutrient loading input files

 ### Evaluate nutrient loading input files
 `create_scenario_pnt_wq_v3_090622.py` is "Python script for creating the river and point source scenario loading `ssm_pnt_wq.dat` input files"
 The files that I am working with are: